Port Royal Experiment: Education

 A special education commission was established by Secretary of the Treasury Salmon P. Chase.
-E. L. Pierce was the Government Agent overseeing the experiment.
+E. L. Pierce was the government agent overseeing the experiment.
 The committee was looking for teachers to be sent to educate the former slaves, including as to how to govern themselves in normal society.
 The teachers were also responsible for intellectual, moral, and religious instruction.
-The Boston Educational Commission for Freedmen was established in response to a call made by E. L. Pierce as a philanthropic organization.
+The Boston Educational Commission for Freedmen was established in response to a call made by Pierce as a philanthropic organization.
 Around the same time, the Port Royal Relief Committee of Philadelphia was formed.
 A New York organization united with the Boston organizations to provide relief and education for the former slaves.
 Many more relief organizations were established from different parts of the country.
 Hundreds of teachers were sent to different parts of the South.

 In March 1862, more than 150 candidates applied for the special position to the special education commission, and 35 candidates were initially chosen.
-One of the candidates was prominent educator from Ohio John Celivergos Zachos with whom Salmon P. Chase was familiar as senator and governor of Ohio.
+One of the candidates was prominent educator from Ohio John Celivergos Zachos with whom Chase was familiar as senator and governor of Ohio.

-John Celivergos Zachos and Susan Walker traveled to Port Royal from Ohio.
+Zachos and Susan Walker traveled to Port Royal from Ohio.
 The Boston and New York Education Commissions sent Zachos to prove that the former slaves could be educated.
 Zachos was on Parris Island in March 1862, in command of 400 freed slaves on a plantation.
 He spent 16 months at Parris Island, taking on many roles, including army surgeon, teacher, and storekeeper.
 He was also in charge of the military stronghold under General Rufus Saxton.

 Zachos tried to teach the former slaves and studied their ability to learn.
-The professor realized that older slaves had a hard time because of the years of psychological abuse and torture.
-Zachos found it easier to educate the younger slaves.
+He realized that older slaves had difficulties because of the years of psychological abuse and torture.
+Zachos found it easier to educate younger people.
 Towards the end of 1863, Zachos traveled back to Boston.
 In early 1864, Zachos assembled a group of Irish and German uneducated immigrants, both male and female.
 The test subjects did not speak or read English.